 - Skill Level: Requires programming expertise.

 - Use Case: Ideal for advanced users needing custom tracking logic.
+See the JavaScript Tracked Elements guide for examples.

 Each tracked element type serves a unique purpose.
 Understanding these differences helps select the right type for specific monitoring needs, ensuring accuracy and reducing false positives.
 For more detailed guidance, refer to the tooltips within the interface or contact support for assistance.